 You can also check the map to see the use of different plugs and sockets in the world.

 In England the standard voltage is 230 V and the frequency is 50 Hz.

 Also the frequency in England (50 Hz) differs from the frequency in the United States of America (60 Hz).
 You should use a voltage converter which also changes the frequency, but these are hard to find.
-If your converter cannot change the frequency, be warned!
+If your converter can't change the frequency, be warned!
 Be especially careful with moving, rotating and time related appliances like clocks, shavers and electric fan heaters.